Please note: We no longer ship to Canada.

-Mona is a 23 year old APHA mare who was purchased into horse rescue after being contacted by a potential buyer who did a pre-purchase exam to see if she was still breedable.
+Mona is a 27 year old APHA mare who was purchased into horse rescue after being contacted by a potential buyer who did a pre-purchase exam to see if she was still breedable.
 She failed the breeding exam, so he could not use her in his program, but when the vet said she was so starved she wouldn't make it through the winter, he refused to return her to the seller.
 Mona has been treated for EPM, and takes monthly supplements to control neurological symptoms.

 Naughty little Penny was taken in after a woman lost her farm in a divorce.
 She is a handful, but very entertaining.
 Penny is small but full of fun.
 She lives in the sheltered paddock with our other two ponies, Buttercup and Bailey.

 Sonata is a beautiful 30 year old former broodmare who is living out her retirement years in our sanctuary.
 Sonata is very smart, but lacks trust.
 Because she spent so many years unhandled, she took a great deal of time to socialize.
 She now stands for the farrier and vet, and lets us groom, wash and blanket her.
 She loves to hang out with our 23 year old Arabian mare, Katie.
 Sonata is a permanent member of our horse sanctuary.
 She, and the other horses in our horse rescue are supported by the sale of Nicker Treats low sugar horse treats.